TechNexion-Vision/vizionsdk/Samples/README.md

 - **Windows**:
   - For Windows, you might need to install a C++ compiler separately.
 You can use Microsoft Visual Studio, which includes the MSVC compiler.
+    - When installing Visual Studio, make sure to select the "Desktop development with C++" workload during the installation process.
+This will include the necessary C++ compiler, nmake, and other essential tools for C++ development on Windows.
   - Alternatively, you can use MinGW, a port of the GNU Compiler Collection (GCC), which provides a C++ compiler for Windows.

 - **Linux**: